gucong3000/gulp-reporter/README.md

 Default: Read from GIT pre-commit environment and fallbacks with GIT commad `git log --max-count=1 --no-merges`

-Demote each error that is not belong to specified author to a warning.
+Do not fail for errors that not belong to specified author.

+> Do not work when `options.blame` set to `false`

 ### options.expires

 Type: `string` for [time periods](https://www.npmjs.com/package/to-time#usage), `number` of unix timestamp, `Date`

-Demote each error that created before the specified time to a warning
+Do not fail for old errors that create early specified time.

+> Do not work when `options.blame` set to `false`

 ### options.maxLineLength